Ask a COVID-19 Question

 Entry and Exit Requirements:

 - Are U.S. citizens permitted to enter?
-No. Only Chilean citizens and foreign residents of Chile may enter
+No. Only Chilean citizens and foreign residents of Chile may enter.
+Non-resident foreigners must request a salvoconducto at the Chilean Embassy.

 - Is a negative COVID-19 test (PCR and/or serology) required for entry?
 Yes.
 The test must be taken within 72 hours of boarding the final flight to Chile.
 The 72-hour time period begins from the time the test is administered, not from the time that results are returned.
-Only PCR tests for COVID-19 are acceptable for entry into Chile “rapid” or “antigen only” tests will not be accepted
+Only PCR tests for COVID-19 are acceptable for entry into Chile; antigen-only tests are not accepted

 - Are health screening procedures in place at airports and other ports of entry?
 Yes